 Dust yourself off, take some time to reflect on the 5 questions above then get started again, with renewed focus, clarity and commitment.

 And remember, this is something you can do regularly throughout the year.

-You can renew and reset your new year’s resolutions at any time.
+You can reset and renew your new year’s resolutions at any time.

-What is your most important resolution for 2017 and why?
+What is your most important resolution for this year and why?